Who Are We

 Our Vision - Why We Exist

-To glorify God while drawing as many people as possible into an ever-deepening relationship with Jesus and authentic community with one other, all through the power of the God’s Spirit.
+To glorify God while drawing as many people as possible into an ever-deepening relationship with Jesus and authentic community with one another, all through the power of God’s Spirit.

 Our Mission - What we do